 There will be times when you know exactly where you want to go but you do not know the address or post code.
 In this case, you can set your destination using the map on your TomTom ONE.
 To set your destination in this way, do the following:

 Your TomTom ONE starts to navigate you to the chosen location on the map.

 Note: You can browse your TomTom ONE's maps at any time by tapping on the main menu, then 'Browse map'.
 For more information about maps and the map browser, see this chapter: Maps

-The default colors of the Driving view on your TomTom ONE are very bright to make them easy to see, even on very sunny days.
+The default colours of the Driving view on your TomTom ONE are very bright to make them easy to see, even on very sunny days.
 But at night, you do not want the screen to be very bright.
-To switch to night colors, do the following:
+To switch to night colours, do the following:

-The TomTom ONE display now switches to the default night colors, as shown above.
-To switch back to the original day colors, tap 'Change preferences' and then tap 'Use day colors'.
+The TomTom ONE display now switches to the default night colours, as shown above.
+To switch back to the original day colours, tap 'Change preferences' and then tap 'Use day colours'.

-For information about changing the default day and night colors, see this chapter: Preferences
+For information about changing the default day and night colours, see this chapter: Preferences

 Using your TomTom ONE, you can find out about the weather situation at your destination.
-TomTom Weather is offered by TomTom PLUS.
-Weather information from stations around the country is organized to give you some idea of the current weather at any given location.
+TomTom Weather is offered by TomTom PLUS, like TomTom Traffic.
+Weather information from stations around the country is organised to give you some idea of the current weather at any given location.
 To check the weather at your destination, do the following:

 You can also view a weather summary for anywhere in the area covered by your map.
 Follow steps 1 to 3 above, and then select the location by another method, for example by entering the address.